jihan-lee01/jihan-lee01.github.io/_pages/about.md

 - 🥃: Whiskey learner.
 Mostly Scotch, but also enjoy some bourbons.
 - 📷: Enjoy taking pictures with my phone, film camera, and digital camera.
 - 🐈: Cat lover.
 - ✈️: Love traveling.
-Have spent more than 15 days on flights.
-Been to Australia (Brisbane, Sydney), Bahamas, Canada (Montréal, Québec), China (Beijing, Guangzhou), Guam, Hong Kong, Japan (Tokyo), Singapore, United Kingdom (London, Manchester), and a number of cities in the US (Boston, Chattanooga, Chicago, Miami, New Orleans, New York, San Francisco, Savannah)
+Have spent more than 15 days on flights and been to more than 15 cities in 9 countries.